-- ✓ IV NAC mixing and dosing errors occur frequently, especially with the traditional 3 bag IV NAC infusion - ✓ Cases of IV NAC neurotoxicity in the literature report between 1242 4500 mg/kg of IV NAC given. - ✓ One theory is that acetylcysteine increases glutamateric signaling within the CNS.
+- ✓ IV NAC mixing and dosing errors occur frequently, especially with the traditional 3 bag IV NAC infusion - ✓ Cases of IV NAC neurotoxicity in the literature report between 1242 4500 mg/kg of IV NAC given.
+Note that the current 2-step protocol in Alberta, Sask and the NWT is 450 mg/kg over 21 hours. - ✓ One theory is that acetylcysteine increases glutamateric signaling within the CNS.
 This increase in neuroexcitation may be responsible for the toxic effects observed in association with acetylcysteine overdose.
 IV NAC is also a hyperosmolar solution.